codecopy/jsxbin-to-jsx-converter/README.md

 # Known Issues
 The decoded code has the following issues:

-* Nested if statements instead of if-else if-else
 * Excessive use of parentheses
 * postfix/prefix increment operations (e.g. i++) are pretty printied on the same line as the next line, causing compilation issues.
 The workaround is to manually put a newline after the increment expression